henryubuntu/Data-Science/README.md

 All code organized.

+Si vis fidelia absolutus, learn it and be a young rich.

 This plan is organized so you can exercise at least 1 hour a day, eat healthy food, sleep well, use non-fluoride products, have a clean environment and rest at least 1 day each week to remember more everything.

 At the end of the course, you might need 2 hours to exercise a day, for better wellness.

 Any help to mantain and contribute to this project will be appreciated and acknowledged(if you want to).

-This compilation is made also for those special people that are in our lifes, they do not really need money, they always need care, specially truthful love and protection.
+This compilation is made also for those special people that are in our lives, they do not really need money, they always need care, specially truthful love and protection.

 I thank the next authors who with his books is achieved this compilation: